Bibek-9078/Flat-Price-Predictor/README.md

 ## Roadmap

-- data gathering
+- 1.data gathering

-        a Project overview in details
+        a.Project overview in details

-        b Gather data for the project
+        b.
+Gather data for the project

-        c Details of the data
+        c.
+Details of the data
-- data preprossing
+- 2.data preprossing

-        a Merging House and Flats Data
+        a.
+Merging House and Flats Data

-        b Basic Level Data Cleaning
+        b.
+Basic Level Data Cleaning

-- Feature Engineering
+- 3.Feature Engineering

     A. Feature Engineering on Columns: